tape-testing/testling/readme.markdown

 OPTIONS are:

      --html  Instead of launching a server, show the generated html.

   --no-show  Don't render the console.log() output to the document body.

          -u  Instead of launching a browser, print the url to visit so you can open the browser yourself.

          -x  Launch a browser with an explicit command.
 By default, chrome or firefox is launched by searching your $PATH.

+     --host  Set up the testling url on a specific hostname.
+Default: localhost

+     --port  Set up the testling url on a specific port
 ```

 # testling field